RobertaMLo/Auto-MFM/README.md

 The parameters are derived following the same rationale used in **Lorenzi et al., 2023, Plos Comp Bio**.
 Further modifications were needed due to the awake-state of the SNN, i.e. a tuning of the granular layer parameters:
-reduction of 75% of Kgrc_goc;
+reduction of 75% of synaptic convergence from Granule Cells to Golgi Cells (Kgrc_goc)
-reduction of 50% of Kgoc_grc
+reduction of 50% of synaptic convergence from Golgi Cells to Granule Cells (Kgoc_grc)
 The following table summarizes the parameters used to derive the Mean Field (MF) configuration (see syn_and_connec_library.py, configuration: 'CRBL_CONFIG_20PARALLEL_wN_PLOS23_Kgocgrc_red')

 ### Granule Cells (GrC)